simone989/SOP_SCAI_D4_UNICT/README.md

      - Run `merge_similar_threat.py` for further consolidation of batch results.
    - **Finalization:**
      - Run `get_final_threat.py` to download and compile the comprehensive threat data using a specified batch ID, yielding the final aggregated threat summary.

+4. **Compositionality Workflows (n8n + HTTP services)**
+   - Start the FastAPI service in `scripts/compositionality/oracles_server/main.py` so that Oracles 1 and 2 can call the `/filter_oracol_0` and `/filter_oracol_1` endpoints during execution.
+   - Import and run the n8n workflow files located under `scripts/compositionality/oracle_*` (one JSON per oracle).
+Provide the SAVO/SVO threat exports for AI Act, NIS 2, and ISO 9241-210 as inputs; each workflow orchestrates the LLM calls and filtering logic described above.
+   - Collect the resulting composed threats from `results/Compositionality/oracle_0/results.json`, `results/Compositionality/oracle_1/results.json`, and `results/Compositionality/oracle_2/results.json`.

+5. **Cross-Validation Workflow**
+   - Run `python scripts/compositionality/cross_check/cross_check.py --oracle-files <path_oracle0> <path_oracle1> <path_oracle2> --output results/Compositionality/cross_check/<file>.json` (adjust options as needed).
+   - Optional flags such as `--mean-sim`, `--sim-subject`, and `--sim-verb` let you tune the semantic-overlap thresholds cited in the paper; `--composition-file` attaches the detailed trace for the selected reference run.
+   - Inspect the generated JSON (e.g., `results/Compositionality/cross_check/result_055_tok_k_3.json`) to review overlaps across oracles and quantify the ~30% consistency rate.

 ---